metablaster/WindowsFirewallRuleset/README.md

 `CTRL + F` to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitations.

-6. Default outbound is "block" unless there is a rule to explicitly allow network traffic, in default Windows firewall this is not possible unless you maintain rules for every possible program or service, thanks to this collection of rules, setting default outbound to block requires very little or no additional work.
+6. Default outbound is "block" unless there is a rule to allow network traffic, in default Windows firewall this is not possible unless you maintain rules for every possible program or service, thanks to this collection of rules, setting default outbound to block requires very little or no additional work.

-7. Rules based on programs and services will have their involved executable file checked for digital signature, rule is not created or loaded into firewall if this verification fails. (can be forced)
+7. Rules based on programs and services will have their involved executable file checked for digital signature, for security reasons rule is not created or loaded into firewall if this verification fails. (can be forced)

 8. A good portion of code is dedicated to provide cross platform and automated solution to build and define firewall specialized for specific target system and users, minimizing the need to do something